 Cannot exclude living people without making the entire file private--of course one could upload two files and make the living people file private while making the deceased file public.
 No duplicate finder or manual merge ability.
 No bookmarks.

 Search sometimes cannot find the people in your own file.

-Free Ancestry Guest Registration is available at Overview of Guest registration.
+Free Ancestry Guest Registration is available at Ancestry Guest Registration.

 If your tree is public then unauthorized access is not an issue.

 RootsWeb WorldConnect is a read only searchable site for uploaded GEDCOM files.
 None of the uploaded data can be edited.
 All trees are available to the public.
 This is not a collaborative site, e.g. others have read only access to your data and the ability to attach notes but cannot edit.
 You can upload and download GEDCOM files.